MBehtemam/danske-bank/README.md

 - Express JS

 # How to run the project
-just clone the project and then use `npm start` for client-react and use `node index` for both service-mock and graphql-server
+just clone the project and then use `npm start` for client-react-apollo and use `node index` for both service-mock and graphql-server